Big Picture Learning

 Chief Programs and Partnerships Officer

 Emily Liebtag, Ed.D., is Education Reimagined's Chief Programs and Partnerships Officer.
 For two decades, she has supported the development of learner-centered practices in communities across the country as a leader of a global non-profit, working at the university level with educators, and as the Vice President of Advocacy for Getting Smart.
 She has written two books, over 100 blogs, and worked with countless educators to promote what is possible for all learners.

 Jason Krobatsch is Education Reimagined’s Communications Manager.
-As a life-long learner, Jason brings his experience in entertainment, LGBTQ+, and non-profit communications to the Education Reimagined team.
+As a life-long learner and passionate storyteller, Jason brings his experience in entertainment, LGBTQ+, and non-profit communications to the Education Reimagined team.
 In 2017, he earned a Master's degree in Professional Communication.
 Outside of the office, you can find Jason listening to a podcast, sitting around a campfire with friends, or at a Broadway show.

 Partner, ILX & Learning Lab